Updated: May 25

 Cool colours have a blue or silver tone.
 In nature, these colours are soothing and calming.

-Your skin has rose/pink or blue tones which may be fair or dark.
+You are cool if your skin has rose/pink or blue tones which may be fair or dark.
+If you tan, you will have a more ash-based colour than golden.
 You look better in silver instead of gold.

 If you still aren't sure if you are warm or cool, ask yourself if you look better wearing orange or pink?
 If the answer if orange, you're warm.
 If the answer is pink, you're cool.